Artists/Bands [K-L]

 Bass guitar / cornet / trumpet /vocals

-Ron Lane, better known as Rocky, started performing as a brass musician with the Armidale City Band, which was for many years run by his father (a tuba players).
-In the early to mid-1960s Lane he co-founded the acoustic folk trio Artisans with Ralph Monley and Greg Goldsmith.
-The group, which played a mostly folk repertoire, later morphed into Armidale’s first electric band, Firebirds, which was followed by the five-piece Mantra in 1970.
-The latter band included Rocky Lane’s cousin Garry Osbourne on drums.
-Ralph Monley’s brother, Brian also joined as keyboardist after Greg Goldsmith left.
+Ron Lane, better known as Rocky, started performing as a brass musician with the Armidale City Band, which was for many years run by his father (a tuba player).
+In the early to mid-1960s Lane co-founded the acoustic folk trio Artisans with Ralph Monley and Greg Goldsmith.
+The group, which played a mostly folk repertoire, later morphed into one of Armidale’s first electric bands, Firebirds.
+This was followed in 1970 by the five-piece Mantra, which included Lane’s cousin Garry Osborne on drums.
+Ralph Monley’s brother, Brian, also joined as keyboardist after Greg Goldsmith left.

-After Kelsey disbanded in 1976 the Lane brothers joined forces to form Scamp with Lanky Moore and keyboardist Clive Gregory (formerly with the John Grigg Quartet).
-Scamp remained together for about a year, at which time Rocky went on to play with Alias, while Bob joined Chainsaw and Brian Moore co-founded Constable Green and Moore.
+After Kelsey disbanded in 1976 the Lane brothers joined forces to form Scamp with Lanky Moore and keyboardist Clive Gregory (formerly a member of the John Grigg Quartet).
+Scamp remained together for about a year.
+Rocky then went on to play with Alias, while Bob joined Chainsaw and Brian Moore co-founded Constable Green and Moore.

 In 1977 Lane set up Lane Music Co in the Beardy St Mall with his brother.
 The business quickly established a reputation in Armidale for stocking the latest music equipment and technology, providing the town and nearby centres with a level of service and expertise typically available only in the larger Australian cities.